Mc-Zen/quill/src/gates.typ

 ///             Signature: `(gate, draw-params).`
 /// - draw-function (function): Drawing function that produces the displayed content.
 ///             Signature: `(gate, draw-params).`
-/// - labels (array, dictionary): One or more labels to add to the gate.
-A label consists
+/// - labels (array, string, content, dictionary): One or more labels to add to the gate.
-///             of a dictionary with entries for the keys `content` (the label content),
+///             Usually, a label consists of a dictionary with entries for the keys
-///             `pos` (2d alignment specifying the position of the label) and
+///             `content` (the label content), `pos` (2d alignment specifying the
-///             optionally `dx` and/or `dy` (lengths, ratios or relative
+///             position of the label) and optionally `dx` and/or `dy` (lengths, ratios
+///             or relative lengths).
+If only a single label is to be added, a plain
+///             content or string value can be passed which is then placed at the default
-///             lengths).
+///             position.
 ///
 /// - data (any): Optional additional gate data.
 This can for example be a dictionary
 ///             storing extra information that may be used for instance in a custom